palmwinecode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. `15-countthatword` : Displays the number of lines that contain the pattern “bin” in the file /etc/passwd.

 17. `16-whatsnext` : Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+18. `17-hidethisword` : Displays the lines in the file /etc/passwd that do not contain the pattern “bin”.